Oba-One/Linux-Server-Configuration/README.md

 ***
 # Application Deployment
-#### Apllication deployment using Apache 2, WSGI, Flask, and PostGresSQL.
+#### Application deployment using Apache 2, WSGI, Flask, and PostGresSQL.
 ***

 ### Install Apache

 * Install Apache to serve Python application: `sudo apt-get install apache2`
 * Install the `libapache2-mod-wsgi` package: `sudo apt-get install libapache2-mod-wsgi`
-* Now when you visit the IP address you will the default Apache start up page.
+* Now when you visit the IP address or URL you will see the default Apache start up page.

 ### Install PostgreSQL